Nucor Skyline

 Applications of Nucor Skyline Spiralweld Pipe

-Deep foundations are required when the shallow soils are not strong enough to support the loads from the structure.
-Pipe piles are commonly used in deep foundations and transfer the loads from building to stronger soil layers found deep underground.
-The loads are resisted through skin friction and point bearing.
-Pipe can be driven either open-ended or closed-ended, with points or plates.
-If driven with plates, the pipes can then be filled with concrete to add strength to the pile.
-Usually the money spent on plates, rebar, and concrete would be better spent on a larger, thicker pile.
-Pipe piles range in size from several inches to several feet in diameter and can be easily spliced to create piles hundreds of feet in length.
+Deep foundations are required when surface soils lack sufficient strength to support the loads originating from the structure.
+Pipe piles are commonly used in deep foundations to transfer building loads to stronger soil strata located at significant depths underground.
+These loads are resisted through a combination of lateral friction and end-bearing resistance.
+The pipes can be driven with either an open or closed end, utilizing points or plates.
+If driven with plates, the pipes can subsequently be filled with concrete to enhance the pile's strength.
+Generally, however, the funds invested in plates, reinforcing steel, and concrete would be better utilized by allocating them toward a larger, thicker pile.
+The diameter of tubular piles ranges from a few inches to several feet, and they can be easily spliced together to create piles hundreds of feet in length.

 Drilled Shaft Casing

-Pipe casing, temporary or permanent, is often required during the construction of drilled shafts.
-The casing is used to hold the hole open while the reinforcement cage and concrete are installed.
-The ability to inspect the bottom of the hole and the elimination of any variations in the diameter of the finished drilled shaft makes for a much higher quality, finished pile.
-In the “Standard Guidelines for the Design and Installation of Pile Foundations” ASCE recommends a factor of safety that is 38% higher on the structural capacity of drilled shafts without casing, than those with casing.
+The use of casing—whether temporary or permanent—is often required during the construction of drilled piles.
+This casing is employed to keep the borehole open while the reinforcement cage and concrete are being installed.
+The ability to inspect the bottom of the borehole, combined with the elimination of any variations in the diameter of the finished drilled pile, results in a final pile of substantially higher quality.
+In its "Standard Guidelines for the Design and Installation of Pile Foundations," the ASCE recommends applying a safety factor that is 38% higher to the structural capacity of drilled piles constructed without casing, compared to those constructed with casing.

-Large diameter pipes have high bending strengths and are often used in combination sheet pile walls.
-The combination of large diameter pipe piles and steel sheet piles, which is often referred to as combi-walls, pipe-z walls or king pile walls, makes a very efficient system.
-Like other combined walls, the king pile takes the majority of the load and the sheet pile transfers the load to the pipe and to the soil.
+Large-diameter pipes possess high flexural strength and are frequently used in combined sheet pile walls.
+The combination of large-diameter pipe piles and steel sheet piles—a system often referred to as "combi-walls", pipe-Z walls, or king pile walls—constitutes a highly efficient system.
+As with other combined walls, the main pile supports the majority of the load, while the sheet pile transfers that load to the pipe and to the ground.

-The symmetry of pipe gives it the same bending strength, in any direction, which makes it an excellent product for the resistance of buckling.
-The stress required to buckle an axial member decreases with length.
-The radius of gyration has the opposite effect and increases the ability of a section to resist buckling.
-The W and HP sections have differnt radii of gyration (rx and ry) for the X and Y axes, while remaining constant for a pipe.
-The end result is that a pipe can take much higher loads for long, unsupported lengths.
+The symmetry of the pipe gives it the same bending strength in every direction, making it an excellent product for resisting buckling.
+The stress required to induce buckling in an axially member decreases as its length increases.
+The radius of gyration has the opposite effect, increasing a section's capacity to resist buckling.
+W and HP sections feature different radii of gyration (rx and ry) for the X and Y axes, whereas in the case of a pipe, this value remains constant.
+The net result is that a pipe can withstand considerably greater loads over long, unsupported lengths.

-The placement of underground utilities is often done with jacked and bored pipe.
-Sections of pipe are pushed through the ground with hydraulic jacks between excavations or under a hill.
-The next section of pipe is then spliced onto the first and the jacking continues.
-Once the jacking is complete, the pipe is cleaned out to install the utilities.
-This allows the placement of utilities without extensive excavation which can disrupt roads, railroads, homes and businesses.
+The installation of underground utilities is often carried out through pipe jacking and boring.
+Sections of pipe are pushed through the ground using hydraulic jacks, either between excavation pits or beneath existing ground elevations.
+The next section of pipe is then coupled to the previous one, and the jacking process continues.
+Once the jacking process is complete, the interior of the pipe is cleared to allow for the installation of the utilities.
+This method enables the laying of utility lines without the need for extensive excavation, which could otherwise cause disruptions to roads, railways, homes, and businesses.

-Welded steel pipe provides an effective method for transporting liquids, air, and gas.
-Steel Pipe is pound per pound stronger than any other type of line pipe.
-Pipe can be designed to handle both the internal and external pressures of most applications.
-Welded steel pipe offers many advantages, such as: strength, economy and ease of installation.
-Nucor Skyline is SPFA certified and manufactures hydrostatically tested pipe in outside diameters ranging from 10-3/4" – 90".
-Our production process utilizes a double submerged arc weld process in both spiralweld and rolled & welded pipe.
-Hydrostatically tested pipe lengths range from 30' – 60', wall thicknesses from 0.250" – 2.0" wall and produced to one of the following industry standards: AWWA C200/ASTM A139/ASTM A134.
+Welded steel pipe constitutes an effective method for the transport of liquids, air, and gases.
+Steel pipe is, pound for pound, stronger than any other type of conveyance piping.
+Pipes can be designed to withstand both the internal and external pressures encountered in most applications.
+Welded steel pipe offers numerous advantages, such as strength, economy, and ease of installation.
+Nucor Skyline is SPFA-certified and manufactures hydrostatically tested pipe with outside diameters ranging from 10-3/4" to 90".
+Our production process employs double submerged arc welding for both spiral-weld pipe and rolled-and-welded pipe.
+Hydrostatically tested pipe lengths range from 30 to 60 feet, with wall thicknesses from 0.250" to 2.0", and are manufactured in accordance with one of the following industry standards: AWWA C200, ASTM A139, or ASTM A134.

 Advantages of Using Nucor Skyline Spiralweld Pipe